3 Simple Steps to Accurately Track Expenses

 First and foremost, Personal Capital is an investment advisory firm.
-This means Personal Capital employs financial advisors to help their clients with their investment choices.
-In order to work with them as an advisory client, you have to invest a minimum of $100,000 with them.
+This means Personal Capital employs financial advisors to help its clients with their investment choices.
+In order to work with the company as an advisory client, you have to invest a minimum of $100,000 with it.

-Keep in mind that the overall goal of Personal Capital is to eventually acquire clients, and offering free tracking software is one way to spread awareness of their services.
-However, before you sign on the dotted line as a client, take the time to compare their fees with other brokerage firms to make sure you find one that’s the best fit for you.
+Keep in mind that the overall goal of Personal Capital is to eventually acquire clients, and offering free tracking software is one way to spread awareness of its services.
+However, before you sign on the dotted line as a client, take the time to compare its fees with other brokerage firms to make sure you find one that’s the best fit for you.

 Tiller is similar to an expense tracker worksheet that you would create yourself, except it’s so much more sophisticated than that.